LambdaConglomerate/x9115lam/project/README.md

 ## Metrics ##

-The overall metric structure used, was a combination of the canonical metrics used for many papers in the field (Spread, Hypvervolume), and Convergence.
+The overall metric structure used was a combination of the canonical metrics used for many papers in the field: Spread, Hypervolume, and Convergence.
 True Pareto Frontiers were taken from [jMetal](http://jmetal.sourceforge.net/problems.html).

 ### Convergence ###